mozilla/inclusion/evaluation_tools/governance-basic.md

 ### Language & Documentation

 - [ ] We recognize that the the primary language of the project may not be the first language of all contributors, and where possible provide transcripts of meetings.
-- [ ] Have you taken any step to improve the [accessiblity](https://www.comprend.com/blog/2017/test-your-websites-accessibility/) of your documentation/website?
+- [ ] We taken one or more steps to improve the [accessiblity](https://www.comprend.com/blog/2017/test-your-websites-accessibility/) of your documentation/website?